ulfschneider/ulfschneider.github.io/_posts/blog/2015-07-11-supersize.md

 Agile properties
 ---

 Find out, if this is something for you: Center around people and results, not processes.
 Processes are servant, not master.
 Still continuously improve processes and focus less on improving the monitoring of people.
 Identify what brings value to your customers and organize around delivering that value.
 Money is not the goal, it is a result which comes from achieving value for delighted customers.
 Have a straight line from your product strategy to your release strategy to the delivery order of the features within a release.
-Things are ordered in a way to always deliver the highest value first in small increments.
+Things are ordered in a way to regularly deliver the highest value first, in small increments.
 The people are oriented about that and understand.
 Transparency on all levels with everyone seeing the same figures, whether it´s the progress of value delivery or costs and earnings.
 The workforce is emancipated and authority is brought to where information lives and not information is brought via monitoring chains to "authorities".
 Give control to people and not take control.
 Decentralize and find ways to let information and energy easily flow to the places where needed.
 Be clear about the goals and intent, but leave space for the workforce to find ways how to achieve the goals.
 Grow competency to perform.
 Strive for a learning attitude on all levels to enable the organization to get better and to lead change.
 Team and personal growth are not only lip service and to be a leader is about duties and responsibilities and not necessarily about privileges.
 Leaders are cultivators, not controllers.
-Instead of a one-way top-down commanding communication, a horizontal discursive approach is default and top-down is only used where really needed.
+Instead of a one-way top-down commanding communication, a horizontal discursive approach is default.
+Top-down is only used where really needed.
 This organization is more of a leader-leader type instead of playing the leader-follower game.
 You want leaders on all levels and not people with their brains off and only following given procedures.

 The agile organization is a failure resilient, success seeking, cooperative, status-quo challenging, potential growing, knowledge worker organization instead of a failure avoiding routined good behavior following procedures company.

 Not for mummy´s boys
 ---

 You may want to "use" agile only for a single project with 8, 20 or even 50 people and don´t think about your entire organization at first hand.
 That is ok, growing natural makes sense and to understand how things work in the small and then scale gives some chance for the scaling endeavor to function.
-Chances are, you try to do it the agile way because your project currently is about to sink.
+Chances are, you try to go the agile way because your project currently is about to sink.
 This may also work, because then you have some pressure for clarity and right decisions - but no guarantee that you will make the right decisions of course.

 Now, even being agile in a team of 8 people is incredibly difficult if you haven´t done it before.
 It is likely the most disciplined way of working you ever had to, or, better, wanted to achieve in your work life.
 It is not easy going.
 You have to be unafraid and explore.
 But it is not all hard stuff and discipline, it is mostly about people and purpose and real collaboration, about engagement, choice and fun at work, about trust, freedom, ownership and a sense of self [Mayer 2013:29].
 I suppose no one ever achieved something great only because it was told him to do.
 You can achieve great if you see a purpose, if you are convinced, if you reinforce the spirit of your team, by making and learning, making and learning, making and learning.
-And not giving up.
 As managers, you can not buy such behavior and attitude, nor can you give orders to do so.
 You have to set suitable constraints to give self-organizational forces a direction and give people authority to act as human beings.
 Be prepared to learn and adapt, because you will have to.

 That said, why would you want to do that?
 Isn´t it better for the organization to be robust, reduce room for surprise and have people following orders?